What Does It Take?

 Your Credit History

 If you’re purchasing a home, funds for your down payment and closing costs can come from your own savings, a gift from a relative, a loan against a retirement plan or other financial asset, or a combination of the above.
-You’ll need 3% of the purchase price in your own money unless you can make a down payment of at least 20% of the purchase price.
-If you can put more than 20% down, all of the funds can come from a gift.

 If you’re refinancing, you may not need to contribute any money except for the cost of a credit report and home appraisal.